 - We will analyze the client storage processing requirement and based on this the performance tier will be selected where the details on it are specified below:

-- FSx for Lustre persistent file system allows you to choose from three deployment options, PERSISTENT-50, PERSISTENT-100, and PERSISTENT-200.
-Each of these deployment options comes with 50-MB/s, 100-MB/s, or 200-MB/s baseline disk throughput per TiB of file system storage, respectively.
+- Amazon FSx for Lustre persistent file system allows you to choose from three deployment options, PERSISTENT-50, PERSISTENT-100, and PERSISTENT-200.
+Each of these deployment options comes with 50-MB/s, 100-MB/s, or 200- MB/s baseline disk throughput per TiB of file system storage, respectively

 - Configuring LZ4 compression if required

-- Post this the file system can be mounted on the Linux instances which are running the storage intensive rendering systems with the help of the FSx Lustre client.
+- Post this the file system can be mounted on the Linux instances which are running the storage-intensive rendering systems with the help of Amazon FSx for Lustre client

-Even if a file server (FSx Lustre) becomes unavailable on a persistent file system, it is replaced automatically within minutes of failure.
+Even if a file server (Amazon FSx for Lustre) becomes unavailable on a persistent file system, it is replaced automatically within minutes of failure.

 Ease of accessibility

-AWS FSx Lustre provides a centralized user interface on the AWS console for complete operational tasks such as and even the operations can be quickly carried out from the AWS CLI.
+Amazon FSx for Lustre provides a centralized user interface on the AWS console for complete operational tasks and even the operations can be quickly carried out from the AWS Command Line Interface (AWS CLI).

 A wide range of storage options and features were offered from Amazon FSx for Lustre to optimize the price and performance.
-Like a Solid-State Drive (SSD) storage is optimized for latency-sensitive workloads or Hard Disk Drive (HDD) storage is optimized for throughput-focused workloads.
+Storage on Solid-State Drives (SSDs) is optimized for latency-sensitive applications, whereas storage on Hard Disk Drives (HDDs) is intended for throughput-focused workloads.

-FSx is highly secured because of its ability to encrypt data at rest using a customer-managed customer master key (CMK) with the persistent file system.
-Even there is no CMK in place, and then also the AWS Managed CMK can be used for the encryption at rest.
+Amazon FSx for Lustre is highly secured because of its ability to encrypt data at rest using customer managed Customer Master Key (CMK) with the persistent file system.
+Even if there is no CMK in place, AWS Managed CMK can be used for encryption at rest.

 Redington can help mitigate the challenges of any data storage model.
 Our cloud experts help design solution that is unique to your requirements.
 Get in touch with us to know more about our services and how we can help you.